ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 ### Visualizing the sort state

 Each column that is sorted will have an appropriate icon displayed in the header as shown in the design spec.
+The design guidance is to display a sort arrow icon on every column that is part of the sort configuration.

 ### Accessibility